 Taxes and retirement are two phrases that no one wants to see next to each other.
 But it’s more dangerous to ignore the truth than it is to face it, particularly as a new year begins.
-As 2013 gets underway, the U.S. Congress is still struggling to come up with a long-term solution to the nation’s tax and revenue problems.
+The U.S. Congress is still struggling to come up with a long-term solution to the nation’s tax and revenue problems.
 Regardless of your political affiliation, it’s important to stay up-to-date with these changes as they occur, as they might impact how you choose to invest within your individual retirement account.

 Deductions.
 One of the ways that taxes and retirement could impact your life this year is through a proposed reduction to the availability of certain tax deductions.
 Basically, it would cap the overall dollar total that an individual could claim in deductions each year, or perhaps it would eliminate certain deductions altogether.
 These could change certain investment classes’ desirability.

 For example, if the home mortgage interest deduction were to be reduced, many observers believe that the real estate markets would suffer.
 By effectively increasing the cost of borrowing for a home, people would be able to afford less, and this would result in a downward pressure on home prices.
 Individuals who use their self-directed IRAs to invest in real estate would be well advised to take these pressures into account.